Who are the Hastings & St Leonards Foreshore Charitable Trust?

 Although the Charter of Elizabeth I in 1588 bestowed corporation status on Hastings and also gifted its stone beach to the newly incorporated town, it did not include a plan.

-The relationship with the Crown was not always so cordial, however, and in the late 19th century, the Crown sued Hastings Corporation in the High Court in relation to the Foreshore i.e. the area of the beach between high and low water which generally belongs to the Crown.
+The relationship with the Crown was not always so pleasant, however, and in the late 19th century, the Crown sued Hastings Corporation in the High Court in relation to the Foreshore i.e. the area of the beach between high and low water which generally belongs to the Crown.

 The High Court litigation was settled and on 08 September 1893 the Crown sold the Foreshore between Rock-a-Nore and Grosvenor Gardens to Hastings Corporation for the sum of £400.
-However, unlike the Charter, the conveyance of the Foreshore to Hastings Corporation was on trust to hold the land for the 'common use, benefit and enjoyment of Her Majesty's subjects and the public generally for ever'.
-The conveyance was also subject to certain restrictive covenants which were released some time later.
+However, unlike the Charter, the transfer of the Foreshore to Hastings Corporation was on trust to hold the land for the 'common use, benefit and enjoyment of Her Majesty's subjects and the public generally for ever'.
+The transfer was also subject to certain restrictive covenants which were released some time later.